-Our Bucket Truck Safety Training course is regulation compliant, and our online version fulfills classroom training requirements.
-Each class contains sections on anatomy, rigging, stability, operations, hazards, and more.
+Our Bucket Truck Safety Training course is regulation aligned, and our online version fulfills classroom training requirements.
+The training presentation contains sections on anatomy, rigging, stability, operations, hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 1.5 – 2 hours.